apache/skywalking-banyandb/docs/observability.md

 Banyand, the server of BanyanDB, supports profiling automatically.
 The profiling data is collected by the `pprof` package and can be accessed through the `/debug/pprof` endpoint.
 The port of the profiling server is `2122` by default.

 ## Tracing

-TODO: Add details about the tracing support in BanyanDB, such as how to enable tracing, available tracing tools, and how to analyze tracing data.